DavidBrxxwn/cxc_gamertag/README.md

 # cxc_gamertag
 The Gamertag Script displays character information and currently works only with QB Core.
-If you need it for another framework, lass es mich wissen oder community [discord](https://discord.com/invite/PjM3997JnW) schreib mir im discord.
-It uses the GTA V API Gamertag System  to show player names above their heads.

-The Gamertag Script displays character information and currently works only with QB Core.
-If you need it for another framework, let me know or reach out to me on the community Discord.
+If you need it for another framework, let me know or reach out to me on the community [Discord](https://discord.com/invite/PjM3997JnW).
 It uses the GTA V API Gamertag System [Docs](https://docs.fivem.net/docs/game-references/gamer-tags/) to show player names above their heads.

 [Image](https://cdn.discordapp.com/attachments/1336991511178379325/1336991511358738503/20250206093815_1.jpg?ex=67a7cc20&is=67a67aa0&hm=b7a46c736a013a4f8fb3cfb4ad0888984983724b4c10aeda4892f62c96fc8535&)